-The school has access to Hampshire LA services.
-The Educational Welfare Services, the Educational Psychology Service and the Community Nurse are utilised within the Service Level Agreement.
+The school has access to Hampshire LA services, including the Educational Psychology Service and the Specialist Teacher Advisory Service, along with the Child and Adolescent Mental Health Service (CAMHS) and Children's Services.
 Specific help from teacher advisors and from other services is obtained when appropriate.